reasonmethis/Snakefy/README.md

 ## Usage

 The simplest way to use it is to put the Snakefy folder into the folder with your *.py files.
-Then run
+It won't look into subfolders, so if, for example, you have a .venv directory with external modules, they will be left untouched.
+Then cd into Snakefy and run

 ```
 python main.py